Coombs to Parksville Rail Trail

 - Planning for Rail Trail in Oceanside began in the fall of 2013.
 Construction of the Coombs to Parksville Rail Trail started in May 2016, and opened for public use 23 December 2016.

-- Initial trail development including kiosk signage will be completed in 2017.
+- Initial trail development including kiosk signage was completed in 2017.

 Joan Michel, Parks and Trails Coordinator